erickarbe/gccastatamic/content/collections/pages/home.md

             content:
               -
                 type: text
-                text: 'At the Greenville Center for Creative Arts, we empower our community to explore and express their creativity through a variety of enriching programs.
-Our diverse offerings—from hands-on classes and workshops to dynamic summer art camps and innovative school partnerships—are all designed around our "Create & Connect" philosophy.
-Through dedicated community outreach and free art experiences, we provide accessible opportunities for everyone to engage with the arts, fostering collaboration, inspiration, and lifelong learning.'
+                text: 'At the Greenville Center for Creative Arts, we make creativity accessible through classes, camps, and community programs.
+Guided by our "Create & Connect" philosophy, we foster inspiration, collaboration, and lifelong learning for all.'
           -
             type: bulletList
             content:
-              -
-                type: listItem
-                content:
-                  -
-                    type: paragraph
-                    content:
-                      -
-                        type: text
-                        text: 'Classes & Workshops'
               -
                 type: listItem
                 content: